 - Sensitize communities and citizens on the forecast, its negative impacts and early actions to be taken;

 - Consider who may be most affected by the deficit rainfall forecast;

 - Review your contingency plans and update as necessary;

 - Revisit early warning information dissemination channels.

-- Continue de-silting and cleaning drainage systems, water channels, outlets and river mouths;
+- Use drier conditions to de-silt, clean and upgrade drainage systems, water channels and river mouths;

 Waste Management Sector